prestodb/presto/README.md

     yarn --cwd presto-main/src/main/resources/webapp/src run watch

+You can launch an HTTP server to serve the web UI and proxy the server APIs to an external Presto server:

+    yarn --cwd presto-main/src/main/resources/webapp/src run serve --env=apiHost=<ip address> --env=apiPort=<port>

+Replace the `<ip address>` and `<port>` to point to your Presto server.
+The default values are: `localhost` and `8080`.

 To iterate quickly, simply re-build the project in IntelliJ after packaging is complete.
 Project resources will be hot-reloaded and changes are reflected on browser refresh.

 ## Release Notes